Negational Symmetry of Quantum Neural Networks for Binary Pattern Classification: Classical Neural Networks

-The \textbf{MNIST} dataset \cite{lecun1998gradient} is a benchmark dataset for evaluating naive ML algorithms, which comprises images of ten handwritten digits from 0 to 9.
-The dataset has a training set of 60,000 examples, and a test set of 10,000 examples.
-The digits have been size-normalized and centered in a grayscale fixed-size image.
-Each image has a fixed resolution of $28 \times 28$.

-\subsection{Classical Neural Networks}
+\section{Classical Neural Networks}

 For a comprehensive understanding of QNNs, we will show that negational symmetry is a unique property of QNNs when considering the large family of classical NNs.
 Here, we compare QNNs with 2 categories of classical models.
 Note, we choose simple models to validate negational symmetry instead of showing high performances.

-\paragraph{Deep Neural Networks} The first category is DNNs.
+The first category is Deep Neural Networks (DNNs).
 The 2-layer DNN $D_1$ (\textit{16 - 2 - 1}) in Section~\ref{sec:exp_mnist} is treated as the baseline.
 We investigate 3 variants of the baseline: (i) increasing the number of nodes in the hidden layer $D_2$ (\textit{16 - 16 - 1}); (ii) increasing the number of hidden layers $D_3$ (\textit{16 - 16 - 2 - 1}); and (iii) increasing both the number of nodes in the hidden layer and the number of hidden layers $D_4$(\textit{16 - 16 - 16 - 1}).
-Compared with $Q_1$, DNNs suffer from severe overfitting when the test set is bit-flipped.
-We notice that DNNs with a large number of nodes in the last hidden layer show slightly better performance than DNNs with a small number of nodes in the last hidden layer.

-\paragraph{Convolutional Neural Networks} The second category is CNNs, which is a strong baseline.
+The second category is Convolutional Neural Networks (CNNs), which is a strong baseline.
 Considering the image resolution is only $4 \times 4$, we only use CNNs with simple architectures.
 The convolution operation is padded to have the same input and output feature map size.
 Each convolutional layer is followed by a ReLU activation function.
 We use max pooling to downscale the image size and use global average pooling to extract features from each feature channel.
 For a fair comparison and to avoid overfitting, we set the number of feature channels for a convolutional layer to be~16.
 We consider a 2-layer CNN $C_1$ and a 3-layer CNN $C_2$.
 Let \textit{CV} stands for 1D convolutional layer with filter size $3$ and stride $1$, and \textit{FC} stand for fully-connected layer.
 Given an example, the input for CNNs is a 16-element binary vector and the output is a logit.
 The architecture of $C_1$ is \textit{CV-FC} and the architecture of $C_2$ is \textit{CV-CV-FC}.
-Even with simplified architectures, CNNs still have much more parameters than QNNs and DNNs.
-Accordingly, CNNs have better performance on the original test set, but fail on the test set with negational operation.